javierdelapuente/paas-charm/README.md

 Have you ever created an application and then wanted to deploy it for your users only to either be forced to use a proprietary public cloud platform or manage the deployment and operations yourself?
-PaaS App Charmer will take your application and create an OCI image using Rockcraft and operations code using Charmcraft for you.
+PaaS Charm will take your application and create an OCI image using Rockcraft and operations code using Charmcraft for you.
 The full suite of tools is open source so you can see exactly how it works and even contribute!
 After creating the app charm and